Foundations of University Teaching Practice

 Foundations of University Teaching Practice program progression

 The modules are free at the point of registration to all eligible staff who are currently teaching or who have recently taught.
 The program is designed for new SCU staff within their first three years of teaching.
-For casual/sessional staff interested in taking either single modules or completing the whole program of six modules, please contact your Head of School to approve enrolment.
+For casual/sessional staff interested in taking either single modules or completing the whole program of six modules, please contact your Head of Faculty to approve enrolment.

 Unit Design Essentials

 This module provides practical resources to help you design a unit of study.
 You will learn how the principle of constructive alignment underpins the design of your unit and understand the various elements that influence unit design, including assessment and AQF levels.

 Engagement is key to effective student learning.
 This module explores theories and approaches to learning and introduces ways for enhancing student engagement.
 Both the learning activities and assessment tasks are designed to give you practical strategies for engaging your students effectively.

 This module will prepare you to be a successful online teacher.
 In the module you will learn about designing and organising an online unit, facilitating and moderating online, as well as assessing student learning in an online environment.